 My involvement with the American Association of Variable Star Observers AAVSO, the world’s largest variable star organization began in 1997.
-I received an e-mail from the Director Dr. Janet Mattei (1943-2004) “If you would be interested in sending your observations directly to the AAVSO, in addition to the other networks to which you send them, we would very much like to include your observations in the AAVSO News Flashes”.
-This was further encouragement to continue observing, especially coming from the Director of the AAVSO.
+I received an e-mail from the Director Dr Janet Mattei (1943-2004) “If you would be interested in sending your observations directly to the AAVSO, in addition to the other networks to which you send them, we would very much like to include your observations in the AAVSO News Flashes”.
+This was a further encouragement to continue observing, especially coming from the Director of the AAVSO.

 On June 8, 2002, my 9th year of observing, I recorded 100,000 visual observations, something that was never thought about in 1993.
 This achievement was made on a star called KK Telescopium, a SU UMa type dwarf nova.
 I believe I was the first Australian observer to reach this total.

-On July 19th 2002 I was checking my e-mail and noticed a message from the Director of the AAVSO Dr. Janet Mattei, titled, ‘Invitation’.
-It was an invitation to attend the Pan-Pacific, 91st Spring Meeting of the AAVSO, held at Waikoloa Beach, Hawaii, to receive a Directors Award……” for your very significant contributions to variable star astronomy, particularly to special observing programs.”
+On July 19th, 2002, I was checking my e-mail and noticed a message from the Director of the AAVSO Dr Janet Mattei, titled, ‘Invitation’.
+It was an invitation to attend the Pan-Pacific, 91st Spring Meeting of the AAVSO, held at Waikoloa Beach, Hawaii, to receive a Director’s Award……” for your very significant contributions to variable star astronomy, particularly to special observing programs.”

 The flight arrived in Honolulu at 1.00AM and the short hop to the Big Island of Hawaii was not until 5.00AM.
-On the early morning flight to the Big Island we were treated with a magnificent sunrise coupled with a beautiful view of the islands.
+On the early morning flight to the Big Island, we were treated with a magnificent sunrise coupled with a beautiful view of the islands.
 AAVSO staff members were on hand to greet arrivals at the Kona airport and then driven to the resort, talk about being spoilt!

 Having been in contact with several observers via e-mail only, the meeting provided great satisfaction with finally seeing the faces of so many talented observers and amateur astronomers.
-I walked up to introduce myself to Janet Mattei (after all, no one new this guy from Australia) and was greeted with a warm hug!
+I walked up to introduce myself to Janet Mattei (after all, no one knew this guy from Australia) and was greeted with a warm hug!
 Finally meeting the staff members was also rewarding for both parties, as I had been only known as ‘SRX’ (observer code) at headquarters.
 Being my very first AAVSO meeting, listening to talks and enjoying the social activities was such an experience I regard myself as very fortunate to have been a part of it.